madsalama/Games/README.md

 * I was really bored at work so I created these in Javascript!
 * I might go back to build upon them in the future if I ever get bored at work again!
 * Please do not judge my current coding style based on this repo;
-because I started this 3 years ago while I was learning a lot!
+because I started this 3 years ago while I was just starting to learn, have learned at least a few more things since then. 😉